data-miner00/book/README.md

-# Cookbook
+# book

-A HTML-format book written with Nuxt.js and TailwindCSS, where the UI are referenced directly from [Gitbook](https://www.gitbook.com/) for better experience in terms of user interface, as designing can be arduous and intimidating as it requires collective effort from multiple individuals with the corresponding expertise in UI/UX.
+A simple cookbook written with Nuxt.js and TailwindCSS, where the UI are referenced directly from [Gitbook](https://www.gitbook.com/).
+Here, I will write articles that I found useful and may be useful for others too.

 ## Intentions